chef/chef-workstation/www/site/content/docs/chef-workstation/about.md

 | SUSE Enterprise Linux Server     | 11 SP4, 12 SP1+ |
 | Ubuntu                           | 14.04, 16.04, 18.04 |
 | Debian                           | 7.x, 8.x, 9.x |

-* Note: Supported platforms and versions for Chef Workstation are subject to change for the duration of the beta program.